binarydevelop/Obsidian-study-vault/Backend Engineering/Software architecture.md

 ## Why this matters
 ==Software architecture determines how well a system can **scale, evolve, remain reliable, and be understood over time**.==
-- Architectural descisons are basically expensive or impossible to change later
+- Architectural decision are basically expensive or impossible to change later
 ## Core idea
 **Software architecture is the set of fundamental structural decisions** about a system:
 - How responsibilities are divided